Sudhir Dhagamwar

 Sudhir Marutirao Dhagamwar (20 January 1951 – 10 April 2010) was an Indian cricketer.
 Dhagamwar was a right-handed batsman who was a leg break bowler.

 Dhagamwar made his first-class debut for Vidarbha against Madhya Pradesh in the 1972/73 Ranji Trophy.
 Dhagamwar represented Vidarbha in 11 first-class matches from 1972/73 to the 1977/78 season, with his final first-class match coming against Uttar Pradesh.
 In his 11 matches for Vidarbha, he scored 288 runs at a batting average of 14.40, with a single half century score of 77.
 Dhagamwar later became a coach for Vidarbha.

+Family And Relatives

+His father was Marutirao Dhagamwar, and mother was Nirmala Dhagamwar.